 max_execution_time = 60

-If all else fails, reach out to your web hosting company for assistance.
-They should be able to provide you with insights into changes that recently occurred on your website or on the web server.
-If something went down on their end or another website on a shared server is eating up all the resources, they’re the only ones who can help at this point.
+Its support team should be able to provide you with insights into changes that recently occurred on your website or server.
+If something went down on your host’s end or another website on a shared server is eating up all your resources, they’re the only ones who can help at this point.

-How to Prevent the WordPress White Screen of Death in the Future
+How to Prevent the WordPress White Screen of Death 🙅🏼♀️

-The ten steps above--and the underlying problems behind each--show you how sensitive WordPress can be to a “bad” change.
-Even if you meant the site no harm, something as simple as updating a WordPress plugin could take it offline and block your access to it (at least through the WordPress wp-admin).
+The ten steps discussed above – and the underlying problems behind each of them – demonstrate how sensitive WordPress can be to a ‘bad’ change.
+Even if you meant no harm, something as simple as updating a plugin could take your site offline and block your access to it (at least through the WordPress wp-admin screen).

-Now that you know what to do if you encounter the WordPress white screen of death, let’s briefly sum up what you should do now to prevent it from happening again:
+Now that you know what to do if you encounter a blank white screen in WordPress, let’s briefly sum up what you should do to prevent it from happening again:

 - Create daily backups of your website and store them on a separate server or platform.
 You can do this with a backup-and-restore plugin or through a third-party service.

-- Be cognizant of all updates made to the core, plugins, or themes--even if the process is automated.
-Notifications may seem unnecessary and tedious, but not if they save you time troubleshooting the white screen of death.
+- Be cognizant of all updates made to WordPress core, plugins, or themes – even if the process is automated.
+Notifications may seem unnecessary and tedious, but not if they save you time troubleshooting.

-- If you manually handle WordPress updates, always do them first in a testing environment to verify there are no conflicts with anything else on the site.
+- If you manually handle WordPress updates, always test them in a staging environment first to verify there are no conflicts with anything else on your site.

-- If implementing changes to the code of your site, always do them first in a testing environment to ensure they won’t break anything.
+- Similarly, if implementing changes to your site’s code, always apply them in a testing environment beforehand to ensure they won’t break anything.

-And, of course, if you want to reduce the chances of a rogue update or unmonitored change negatively impacting your site, hire a WordPress maintenance provider.
-With a company like WP Buffs on your side, many of these issues can be avoided by handing the reins over to a WordPress expert.
+Finally, if you want to reduce the chances of a rogue update or unmonitored change negatively impacting your site, we strongly recommend hiring a WordPress maintenance provider.
+Many of these issues can be avoided by handing the reins over to a WordPress expert such as WP Buffs.